Shopify vs. WooCommerce – Which is the best eCommerce platform for your store?

 - Domain name – They usually come for free, or they cost about $10 per year.

-- Web hosting – This is a variable core cost.
+- A WooCommerce-supported hosting – This is a variable core cost.
 Small Woocommerce stores may be comfortable with a $10 per month hosting fee, but larger stores with lots of products will need more expensive hosting.

 - WooCommerce software – The WooCommerce software itself is free.